gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Upgrade instructions

-Switch your build to use Gradle 4.6 RC1 quickly by updating your wrapper properties:
+Switch your build to use Gradle 4.6 quickly by updating your wrapper properties:

-`gradle wrapper --gradle-version=4.6-rc-1`
+    gradle wrapper --gradle-version=4.6

-Standalone downloads are available at [gradle.org/release-candidate](https://gradle.org/release-candidate).
+Standalone downloads are available at [gradle.org/install](https://gradle.org/install).

 ## New and noteworthy